fizalihsan/fizalihsan.github.io/source/technology/distributedcomputing.md

   * Examples include full strict quorum protocols, such as *two-phase commit*.
   * Strong consistency model; *CANNOT* tolerate any node failures
   * A CA system does not distinguish between node failures and network failures, and so the only safe thing is to stop accepting writes everywhere to avoid introducing ***divergence*** (or multiple copies).
-  * CA systems are not partition-aware, and often use the two-phase commit algorithm and are common in traditional distributed relational databases.
+  * CA systems are not partition-aware, and often use the two-phase commit algorithm and are common in traditional distributed relational DBs.
 2. **CP (Consistency + Partition Tolerance)**
   * Say you have three nodes and one node loses its link with the other two.
 You can create a rule that a result will be returned only when a majority of nodes agree.
 So, despite having a partition, the system will return a consistent result.
 However, since the separated node won’t be able to reach consensus it won’t be available even though it’s up.
   * Examples include majority quorum protocols in which minority partitions are unavailable such as *Paxos*.